 - Provide him or her with a quiet, orderly place to study - Ensure my child is prepared for class - Deliver my child to school on time every day - Attend special activities sponsored by GAA to build my understanding of learning outcomes and my capacity to support learning at home.

 I have read and understood both the Parent and Student Contract and the Community Handbook.
+I have read and agree to adhere to the guidelines and expectations set out in the Secondary Community Handbook.

 Name of Student: